 Yeah, we forget that.

-I mean, you know, we talk about how you know Americans work hard and they play hard.
+I mean, you know, we talk about how, you know, Americans work hard and they play hard.

-That's gonna wrap things up for tonight.
+That's going to wrap things up for tonight.

-We have a unbelievable program.
+We have an unbelievable program.

-The latest, they're trying to attack Barr.
+The latest, they're trying to attack bar.

 They can't recognize truth.

-Muller's done, nor can they realize the avalanche that is coming.
+Nor can they realize the avalanche that is coming.

 We now have what is like a Bond movie, George Papadopoulos.